 You must have seen the Robert Dyas christmas advertisement.
 Some say it’s a play on Red House (a US based furniture company), others that it’s an attempt at ‘weird’ to gain attention by standing out against all the glossy christmas ads, yet others say that it reflects a well meant desire for inclusive diversity …Continue reading “Robert Dyas: The Power of ‘Ordinary’”

 In an age where the late middle aged and middle income property owning demographic hold many of the financial cards, I’m interested to know what millenials (16-34 year olds) think and especially, how this impacts on marketing trends.
 With that in mind this (from Bauer Knowledge) is interesting:

 Consumers are increasingly turning to brands without heritage or history.
 Why?
-For ‘heritage’ and ‘history’, read ‘tired’ and ‘tainted’ as brands are exposed for unsavoury business practice, avarice, tax avoidance and a host of other failings in consumers’ eyes. (more…)
+For ‘heritage’ and ‘history’, read ‘tired’ and ‘tainted’ as brands are exposed for unsavoury business practice, avarice, tax avoidance and a host of other failings in consumers’ eyes.

 By creating false standards of beauty we undermine ourselves.
 Its not big or clever.

 Billed as the worldwide advertising and design competition that has no rules, The Chip Shop Awards recognises creativity with no boundaries and no rules.
 I love it (scroll down for examples).